New EnglandFarm Guide

 Do sunflower farms require tickets?

 Some do, especially for festivals, weekend photo fields, or charity sunflower events.
 Others are open during regular farmstand hours.
-Always check the farm's current visitor instructions before you go.
+The farm's current visitor instructions have the latest details.

 Can I cut sunflowers?